monsoonjunkie/Posterizer/README.md

-# wicked-sales
+# Posterizer

-A full stack LAMP & React shopping cart app.
+Posterizer is a full stack LAMP & React shopping cart app demo.

-## Introduction
+## About the store

 For this project, you will be building a single-page React application and a dynamic PHP API.

 ## Getting Started

-1. Fork this repository to your GitHub account and clone the fork to your local `lfz` directory.
+1. Fork this repository to your GitHub account and clone the fork to your local directory.
 2. Check out a `dev` branch and push it to `origin`.
     ```
     git push origin dev